openknowledge/workshop-cloud/README.md

 Next, use the EC2 service dashboard to create a launch template:

 1. Select "Launch Templates" from the EC2 Instance menu (left border of the dashboard).
+2. Click "Create launch template" on the subsequently appearing launch templates overview page.
-This will lead you to the "Create launch template" page that looks very similar to the "Create Instance" from our last exercise.
+3. This will lead you to the "Create launch template" page that looks very similar to the "Create Instance" from our last exercise.
-2. Fill in the following values (and leave everything else as is):
+4. Fill in the following values (and leave everything else as is):
    - Launch template name and description: use your animal as prefix, e.g. dog-launch-template.
+   -
-   - Application and OS images: Select the most recent Amazon Linux as OS (should be preselected).
+   - Application and OS images: Select the most recent Amazon Linux as OS (via Quick Start).
-   - Instance type: select t3a.nano
+   - Instance type: select t3a.nano (search for t3a)
    - Key pair: select "Don't include in launch template"
    - Network settings:
      - click "Select existing security group"